carlson9/SentimentIt-Public/README.md

 # SentimentIt-Public
 Public documentation for the sentimentIt R package and SentimentIt system workflow.

-To begin using the system, create a SentimentIt account at https://www.sentimentit.com.
-Next, create an MTurk account, and follow the instructions at https://www.sentimentit.com/documentation/aws.
-Rather than inputting the access key and secret key into an application, simply navigate to MyAccount on the SentimentIt website and enter the information in the corresponding fields.
+To begin using the system, navigate to amazon mechanical turk at https://www.mturk.com/mturk/welcome and create an account as a requestor.
+Then follow these steps:
+1. Log in to the AWS Management Console at aws.amazon.com.
+2. In the menu at top-right, select ``Security Credentials''
+3. Select ``Access Keys''
+4. Click ``Create New Key''
+5. Download the key file or copy-paste the values into a text document

+Next, create a SentimentIt account at https://www.sentimentit.com.
+There will be two fields, ``Mturk access key'' and ``Mturk secret key,'' in which you input the information obtained from mechanical turk.
 This will link your Amazon account to the SentimentIt system.

 When you want to start a new analysis, if you wish to require a certification follow the instructions under the QualtricsCertification folder above.
 Name the banned and passed certifications something meaningful and remember the names.